spaconference/spa-website/README.md

 # SPA website

-This is the jekyll project for programme chairs to produce the static pages for the website of [SPA: Software in Practice](http://spaconference.org).
+Produce the static pages for the website of [SPA: Software in Practice](http://spaconference.org).

 The non-static parts of the site are: